SkyveilStudios/Strix/README.md

 ### 🧬 Attributes
 Enhance your inspector experience with these custom attributes:
 - `[ImagePreview]` – Show static images in the Inspector with optional sizing and alignment
+- `[Required]` - Displays a warning when a field is missing or null
+- `[ReadOnly]` - Displays fields grayed out and uneditable in the inspector
+- `[HelpBox]` - Displays a help box above a field in the inspector
 - More coming soon...

 ### 🧱 Components